basalam/Metabase-Search/README.md

 Just deploy it like a normal fastapi project

-> You need python 3.10 or higher to run this project
+> You need python 3.11 or higher to run this project (That's a bit crazy, but we are using some pretty typing features)
 >
 > maximum number of connections to db = number of project replicas \* (number of uvicorn workers \* 25)